ADVERTISEMENT

 How to Diagnose Epistaxis?

 Most nosebleed cases are self-diagnosed and treated at home, especially the anterior nosebleeds.
-People who have severe and unresolved nosebleeds to home remedies should seek medical advice.
-The doctor may ask for the following tests like blood tests and medical history.
+People with severe and unresolved nosebleeds to home remedies should seek medical advice.
+The doctor may ask for the following tests: blood tests and medical history.
 Often, posterior epistaxis is diagnosed only after failing to manage anterior epistaxis or noticing bleeding into the posterior pharynx or throat.
-It is often harder for healthcare professionals to visualize the source of posterior bleeding in a physical examination; thus, a clinician usually performs a nasal endoscopy to help identify the origin of the bleed.
+It is often harder for healthcare professionals to visualize the source of posterior bleeding in a physical examination; thus, a clinician usually performs a nasal endoscopy to help identify the origin of the bleeding.

 How to Manage Epistaxis?

-Pouring cold water slowly overhead or keeping a wet cloth relieves the condition in the majority of the cases.
+• Pouring cold water slowly overhead or keeping a wet cloth relieves the condition in most cases.

 What to Do If You or Your Child Suddenly Start Bleeding from the Nose?